wouterpeere/GHEtool/README.md

 #### Fluid data

 You can set the fluid data by using the FluidData class.

-In the future, more fluid data classes will be made available.
+* _ConstantFluidData_: Temperature independent fluid properties
+* _TemperatureDependentFluidData_: Temperature dependent fluid data (Water, MPG, MEG, MMA, MEA)

+#### Flow rate data

+Currently, only constant flow rates are compatible with GHEtool, but this will change in the future.

+* _ConstantFlowRate_

 #### Efficiency data